What to say on this ? I like typing and feeling productive. But the two are unrelated.

 For similar reasons, I tend to archive WhatsApp conversations and unsubscribe from social accounts from time to time.
 If I don't recall why I follow an account or why the fuck I'm in this WhatsApp group, I better leaving it.
 It can be done in a polite manner of course, but the idea is to focus on your wellbeing.

-No need for 10K songs on Spotify, I stick to 2K for a few years.
+No need for 10K songs on Spotify, I stick to 2K for a few years and in only a few days, I went to 1K, then 100 songs, then 30 songs.
 They come and go.
 No need to follow hundred of accounts, if a ten should suffice.

 I started to use the axe in my 5K bookmarks and remove all that is not absolutely needed.
 It's easy once you are inspired by some tricks.